Corporate Governance Statement

 The Chair should be an independent director.

-Mr D Frecker was appointed chairman of the Company for the full financial year and is considered an independent director in accordance with recommendation 2.1 of the ASX recommendations.
+The Chairman of the Company for the full financial year is considered an independent director in accordance with recommendation 2.1 of the ASX recommendations.

 The roles of Chair and Chief Executive Officer should not be exercised by the same individual.